pviscone/cmgrdf-cli/README.md

 More information can be found in the [cmg-rdf](https://gitlab.cern.ch/cms-new-cmgtools/cmgrdf-prototype) repository.

 ### Debug
+> If you want to have a dump of all the variables in the scope in the traceback you can use `--fullTraceback`

 The fastest way to debug the code is to put a breakpoint in the code where you want to stop and use pbd in the interact mode.